Allen022007/4-BIT-RIPPLE-COUNTER/README.md

-# 4-BIT-RIPPLE-COUNTER
+# EXP-11 SERIAL-IN-SERIAL-OUT-SHIFTREGISTER

+**NAME:LOKESH.M**

+**REF NO:24009743**

 **AIM:**

-To implement  4 Bit Ripple Counter using verilog and validating their functionality using their functional tables
+To implement  SISO Shift Register using verilog and validating their functionality using their functional tables

 **SOFTWARE REQUIRED:**